Olga Murray: The Nepal Youth Foundation

 In 1990, she founded the Nepalese Youth Opportunity Foundation (NYOF), a nonprofit organization registered in the United States, to provide the most impoverished children of Nepal with education, housing, medical care, and human rights.
 The organization later changed its name to Nepal Youth Foundation, or NYF.
 NYF leverages the money from developed countries to maximize the aid for these children.
 In addition to scholarships for children who live in Kathmandu and rural Nepal, from grammar school to medical school, NYF implements a range of other programs to help Nepali children.
 For example, NYF's Indentured Daughters Program rescues girls from being sold as bonded servants and pays for them to attend school.
 The Nutritional Rehabilitation Homes restore severely malnourished children to full health while educating their mothers in child care and nutrition.
 NYF also operates a children's home in Kathmandu named Olgapuri Village.

-Olga Murray still leads the Nepal Youth Foundation, spending half of each year in Nepal overseeing the organization's projects, and the remainder at her home in Sausalito, California, raising funds for NYF's programs.
+Olga Murray died at her home in Sausalito, California on 20 February 2024.
+The focus of her time in her later years was raising funds for NYF's programs.